 I think investing in real estate is great.
 Although I don’t think all doctors need to invest in real estate, I encourage you to at least learn about it to see if it is right for you.
 To help you learn, I always try to give a very realistic picture of what direct real estate investing is.
 In this spirit, I’m going to focus this post completely on the 5 biggest downsides of active real estate investing.

-But I’m also going to show you how to overcome them so you can use real estate to accelerate your path to financial well-being!
+That’s why I’m also going to show you how to overcome them so you can use real estate to accelerate your path to financial well-being!

 1. It takes time